Frank Ntilikina

-Frank Bryan Ntilikina (/ˌniːliːˈkiːnə/ NEE-lee-KEE-nə; /fr/; born 28 July 1998) is a French professional basketball player for Olympiacos of the Greek Basketball League (GBL) and the EuroLeague.
-Although he was born in Belgium, he grew up in the French city of Strasbourg.
+Frank Bryan Ntilikina (/ˌniːliːˈkiːnə/ NEE-lee-KEE-nə; /fr/; born 28 July 1998) is a French professional basketball player for Paris Basketball of the French LNB Élite and the EuroLeague.
 Ntilikina stands at tall and plays the point guard position.
 He was selected by the New York Knicks as the eighth overall pick during the 2017 NBA draft.

 Early life

 Ntilikina was born in Ixelles, Belgium, on 28 July 1998, to Rwandan parents.
-He moved to Strasbourg, France, at age three.
+His mother, Jacqueline Mukarugema, had fled Rwanda with his two brothers because of the Rwandan Civil War and settled in Belgium a few years before his birth.
+Ntilikina moved to Strasbourg, France at age three.
 He subsequently holds both French and Rwandan citizenship.
 He began his youth club career at the age of five, playing for St-Joseph Strasbourg, before making the move to Strasbourg IG's youth academy when he was 15.

 Ntilikina participated in the 2014 Jordan Brand Classic International Game, tallying six points, three rebounds and one assist in 23 minutes off the bench.
 Two years later, he attended the "Basketball Without Borders Global Camp" in Toronto, Canada, during the 2016 NBA All-Star Weekend.

 Professional career

 SIG Strasbourg (2015–2017)

 Ntilikina spent the majority of the 2014–15 season with the Strasbourg IG youth team, helping them win the French Youth League Championship.
 He made his debut for the SIG senior team on 4 April 2015 in a French LNB Pro A 2014–15 season contest against Boulogne-sur-Mer, seeing 15 minutes of action.

 On 15 October 2015, Ntilikina logged his first EuroLeague minutes, scoring one point in 12 minutes and 16 seconds of play against KK Crvena zvezda.
 In December 2015, he signed a four-year contract with SIG Strasbourg.
 He saw the court in 32 contests during the 2015–16 Pro A season, averaging 1.2 points per game and earning the LNB Pro A Best Young Player award.
-In the 2016–17 season, Ntilikina became a key part of the Strasbourg team, as he appeared in 45 games for the team while averaging 19.3 minutes per game.
+In the 2016–17 season, Ntilikina became a key part of the Strasbourg team, as he appeared in 45 games for the team while averaging 7.2 points, 1.9 rebounds, and 2.1 assists in 19.3 minutes per game.
 His successful campaign led him to winning his second straight Pro A Best Young Player award.